 River Forest Public Library features a collection of more than 55,000 physical items, including books, CDs, DVDs, periodicals, and an expansive collection of digital materials and electronic resources.
 We are a member of the SWAN consortium which provides our library patrons with access to over 1,000,000 items.
 We regularly bring new technologies to our patrons, and provide wifi, computer access, and training.

-The Library is divided into five departments: Administration, Adult and Teen Services, Children’s Services, Materials Services, and Virtual Services.
+The Library is divided into four departments: Administration, Adult and Teen Services, Children’s Services, and Materials Services.
 The manager of each department reports to the Director.
-The Library has approximately 8 full-time and 15 part-time employees.
+The Library has approximately 8 full-time and 17 part-time employees.

 Property taxes make up a major portion of our operating revenue.
 Other revenue sources include fines, fees, grants, and donations.
 A levy request is sent each December to the Village of River Forest, which has levy authority for the Library.
 View the Library Levy (pdf).

-In accordance with Public Library District Act of 1991 (75 ILCS 16/30-65).
-Reports and audits, the Library annually engages an independent auditor to fulfill our responsibility of financial transparency.
-View 2016 Financial Audit (pdf).
+The Library annually engages an independent auditor to fulfill our responsibility of financial transparency.
+View 2022 Financial Audit (pdf).

 The Library has adopted a Strategic Plan to meet their mission.
-View the complete 2016-2017 Strategic Plan (pdf).
+View the new plan here.

 River Forest Public Library policies are official statements adopted by our Board of Trustees.
 These policies ensure that we operate in a way that most effectively fulfills the Library’s Mission and Service Goals.